boyanborisov/linkit_picker_solr/README.txt

 =============

 Linkit Picker is an extention to Linkit and Linkit picker (http://drupal.org/project/linkit and http://drupal.org/project/linkit_picker).
-Linkit Picker Solr adds the possibility to "browse" apache solr documents.
+Linkit Picker Solr adds the possibility to "browse" apache solr documents via apachesolr views.

 Currenlty this module dependes of apachesolr_views module and a lot of patches which are still waiting in the issue queue.
 Please, see below: